 Native to central Asia.
-Wiry, 12- to 16-in. stems rise from a clump of narrow, gray-green leaves, bearing loose clusters of 1-in. flowers in late spring.
+Wiry, 12- to 16 inches stems rise from a clump of narrow, gray-green leaves, bearing loose clusters of 1 inches flowers in late spring.
 Each blue-violet blos- som has six narrow petals marked with a darker central line.
 Foliage dies down in summer, not to reappear until the following spring.
 Bulbs tolerate moderate summer moisture but don't need any.

-Plant in fall, setting bulbs 3 in. deep, 3 in. apart.
+Plant in fall, setting bulbs 3 inches deep, 3 inches apart.
 Bulbs can remain in place for many yearsthough good drainage is essential to prevent rotting.
 Dig and divide clumps in fall when they become crowded.